thomasloven/lovelace-layout-card/README.md

 - `<flex_grow>` (single value or list) and `<justify_content>` (single value) can be used to tweak the CSS flexbox settings of the layout.
 See [this excellent guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for more info.

-- `<rtl>` will make the columns display from right to left instead of left to right.
+- `<rtl>` will populate the columns from right to left instead of left to right.

 ## A few tips